MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/migration-roadmap-microsoft-365.md

 For server products in the Office 2016 release, the end of support has not been determined.
 To take advantage of the cloud-based service and enhancements to digitally transform your business, consider:

-1. Migrating the data on your Office 2016 servers to Office 365.
+1. Migrating the data on your Office 2016 servers to Microsoft 365.
 To help with this, see [FastTrack for Microsoft 365](https://fasttrack.microsoft.com/microsoft365) or hire a Microsoft partner.
 2. Rolling out the new functionality and work processes to your users.
 3. When there is no longer a need for the on-premises servers running Office 2016 server products, decommissioning them.